emanlapponi/defense/presentation/slides.md

 ---

-- **LXF** Builds on and expands LAF by solving intermediate graph representations: focus on building a graph incrementally
+- **LXF** builds on and expands LAF, focusing on intermediate graph representations and building a graph incrementally
-- Achieves scalability, both representational and computational, by staying faithful to the original design
+- Achieves scalability, both representational and computational, while staying faithful to the original design

 ![bg right 100%](figures/lxf-layers.svg)